ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 Let's see how to define a path and views.
-The first line of code tells the Express framework to use the public directory to serve our static files, which include any static images and style sheets we use.
+The first line of code tells the Express framework to use the public directory to serve our static files, which include any static images and stylesheets we use.
 The lines that follow tell the app where to find the templates for our views in the `src/views` directory, and set our view engine to be EJS.
 In addition, the framework uses the body-parser middleware to expose incoming request data to the app as JSON.
 In the closing lines of the example, the express app responds to